noelking/bigchat/README.md

 The cassandra based messaging service which uses TTL in cassandra to automatically delete messages, cool right

-This was a 1.5 hack with DigBigData, so please don't judge and hope it helps you.
+This was a 2 hour hack project with DigBigData, so please don't judge and hope it helps you.

 Run